tryandromeda/website/static/content/docs/index.md

 id: "overview"
 ---

 Welcome to the Andromeda documentation!
-This directory contains comprehensive guides, API references for the Andromeda JavaScript/TypeScript runtime.
+Andromeda is a modern, fast, and secure JavaScript & TypeScript runtime built from the ground up in Rust 🦀 and powered by the Nova Engine.
+This documentation contains comprehensive guides and API references to help you get started.

 ## 📚 Documentation Structure